The Source for this principle is the Passage of "V'H'yyeetem N'keeyim [You shall be Clean]": Pesachim 13a

 Preventing misunderstanding of the law by on-lookers: Keritot 24b

-Cases in which a person might be suspected of impropriety
+Cases in which a person might be suspected of general impropriety

 Praying behind a synagogue: Berachot 6b